What time is The Split on BBC1?

 When is The Split airing on BBC1?

 The Split is on Tuesdays at 9pm on BBC1.
-The new drama, from writer Abi Morgan (The Hour, River), will run for six episodes.
+The new drama, from writer Abi Morgan (The Hour, River), will run for six episodes with the finale on Tuesday 29th May at 9pm on BBC1.

 - Meet the cast of BBC divorce drama The Split